Do you want to learn how to add Google Analytics to WooCommerce?

 - Average order value

 You can also select a date range for the report and view a comparison to the last time period.
-As a result, it’s easy to see if your site’s performance has improved or got worse.
+As a result, it’s easy to see if your site’s performance has improved or worsened.

 Now scroll to the following report, where you’ll see your site’s Top Products.
 These are the best-selling items in your store.